Creature Feature

 Using a flat-edged knife or paint scraper, carefully scrape the egg sacs into a container of soapy water and soak two days before discarding in the trash.
 Never simply scrape them onto the ground; they will still hatch next spring!
 YouTube has some instructional videos with good tips.

 Garden centers sell gypsy moth pheromone traps you can place to capture male moths.
-Next spring, consider spraying with a safe, natural-based product called BTK that effectively attacks growing caterpillars.
+The experts from pest control Athens OH, suggest that next spring, consider spraying with a safe, natural-based product called BTK that effectively attacks growing caterpillars.
 If you also need spider control Adelaide, you can visit www.safewaypestsolutions.com.au.

 Article & photo by Margie Manthey